-According to the California Dashboard, the district's 2019 suspension rate was indicated as "blue."
-The district suspension rate declined 1.7%.
+According to the California Dashboard, the district's 2022 suspension rate was indicated as "very low."
 We are proud that the district's current suspension rate is 0%.
-We attribute the decrease in suspensions to the implementation of our Positive Behavior Intervention and Supports (PBIS) program.
+We attribute the suspension rate to the implementation of our Positive Behavior Intervention and Supports (PBIS) program.
 We will continue to implement PBIS to have a lowered suspension rate.
+In addition, the 2022 dashboard data show cases 56.8% of our English Learners making progress toward proficiency and this is in the High Status.
+Semitropic is higher than the state average of 50.3% in that area.

-Due to not having Dashboard results for 2020, we want to recognize local successes.
+We want to recognize local successes.
 In partnership with other small districts, we were able to receive the School Climate Grant and Full Service Community Grant.
 With these grants we were able to work with a consultant, using the Data Wise process, to identify Problem of Practice in both ELA and Math.
 A highlight of the work we have done in the area of math is that we were noticing solid growth as per our formative assessments for all grade levels.
-According to ALEKS Math, Benchmark proficiency jumped an average of almost 20% school wide in the spring of 2021 in comparison to spring of 2020.
-In addition, we were able to bring have a part-time Social Worker on campus to work with our students and families.
+According to ALEKS Math, Benchmark proficiency jumped an average of almost 20% school wide in the spring of 2022 in comparison to spring of 2020.
+In addition, we were able to bring have a ful-timeSocial Worker on campus to work with our students and families.
 We were also able to start an AfterSchool program in partnership with Boys and Girls Club.
 Boys and Girls Club also partnered with us to offer a STEM based Summer School to our students.
 The grants also allowed us to provide students with Mariachi band afterschool.
-Due to COVID we started our year 100% virtually, however, we were able to bring our students back in a hybrid model by October 2020.
-In doing so we were able to have more face to face effective instruction happen.
-At the end of 2021 we were able to give all of our 3rd-8th graders the Interim Cumulative Assessment (ICA) developed by California Education Department (CDE) as a form of assessment.